maysam-mtr/recipe_corner/README.md

 # Recipe Corner API

-Welcome to the Recipe Corner API Backend repository!
-This repository contains the code and resources for the backend of the web application Recipe Corner.
-This backend is built using Node.js, Express, and uses Native SQL to provide the necessary server and API functionality.
+Welcome to the Recipe Corner repository!
+This repository contains the code and resources for the backend and frontend of the web application Recipe Corner.
+This project is built using Node.js, Express, EJS, Bootstrap, and uses Native SQL to provide the necessary server and API functionality.

 ## Table of Contents